Matthew Gray Gubler: Acting

-Filmmaking
+Filmmaking and directing

 While making The Life Aquatic with Steve Zissou, Gubler made a documentary titled Matthew Gray Gubler's Life Aquatic Intern Journal, a behind-the-scenes view of the making of the film, which was later included in The Criterion Collection DVD release.
 He directed and starred in a series of self-deprecating mockumentaries titled Matthew Gray Gubler: the Unauthorized Documentary in which he parodies Hollywood behavior, which were filmed on the set of Criminal Minds.
-A follow-up, Matthew Gray Gubler: The Authorized Documentary, was also made, although only one episode is currently available.
+A follow-up, Matthew Gray Gubler: The Authorized Documentary, was also made.

 Gubler directed, edited, and co-produced the music video for "Don't Shoot Me Santa" by the rock band The Killers.

-Gubler directed the Criminal Minds Season 5 episode "Mosley Lane" (5x16), which originally aired March 3, 2010, along with the episode "Lauren" (6x18), which aired a year later, on March 16, 2011.
-The episode "Lauren" included the exit of Criminal Minds series regular Paget Brewster, who maintains a friendship with Gubler outside of work on the show.
-Brewster specifically asked Gubler to direct her last episode, although it was announced later that she would return for Season 7.
-Gubler later directed the Criminal Minds episodes "Heathridge Manor" (7x19), which aired April 4, 2012, "The Lesson" (8x10), which aired December 5, 2012, "Alchemy" (8x20), "Gatekeeper"(9x07), "Blood Relations" (9x20), "Mr. Scratch" (10x21), "A Beautiful Disaster" (11x18), which included the departure of series regular Shemar Moore, "Elliott's Pond" (12x06), "The Capilanos" (13x17), and "The Tall Man" (14x05).
+Gubler directed 12 episodes of Criminal Minds.

 Painting

-Since 2005, Gubler has been posting paintings on his website.
-His media include watercolor, gouache, oil, and pastel.
 In September 2005, the Gallery of Fine Art in Ostrava, Czech Republic, held a showing of 12 watercolors by Gubler; all the works were sold.
 On September 6, 2008, his art was featured in a group show entitled "Paper Cuts" at The Little Bird art gallery in Atwater Village, California.
 Gubler contributed a painting of "Sandy The Mammoth" to the Western Heritage Museum & Lea County Cowboy Hall of Fame.
 In July 2010, his paintings were featured in Juxtapoz magazine.

 In October 2011, an original watercolor by Gubler entitled "Mushface" was sold on eBay for $10,100.
 Gubler donated the proceeds to the Smith Center for the Performing Arts in Las Vegas.

 Gubler's paintings were highlighted in a 2013 interview with BuzzFeed.